 Temporary agency work can help

-UNI Europa and Eurociett take note of the ambitious targets set out in the Europe 2020 strategy and believe that their attainment depends on the embracement of flexicurity principles and on structural labour market reforms.
+UNI Europa and Eurociett take note of the ambitious targets set out in the Europe 2020 strategy and believe that their attainment depends on the of a rethinking of flexicurity principles.
+Structural labour market reforms should allow for a stronger social dimension able to counterbalance the requirements of the internal market.

 UNI Europa and Eurociett believe that the temporary agency work sector has an important role to play as partner to the European Union in the vision to achieve high levels of employment, productivity and social cohesion.